Inside the SAP CX Suite: Sub-Solutions, Extensions, and Architecture

 What Sub-Solutions Does Sales Cloud V2 Include?

-SAP Joule copilot adoption grew ninefold over 2025 (CX Today, 2026).
-AI capabilities are embedded throughout the Sales Cloud V2 sub-solutions.
+Joule copilot adoption grew ninefold over 2025 (CX Today, 2026).
+AI is embedded throughout these sub-solutions now.
+Here’s what’s actually inside Sales Cloud V2.

 Pipeline management.
-Leads, opportunities, and deals tracked through configurable stages.
-Each stage can have required fields, automatic notifications, and approval workflows.
+Leads, opportunities, deals tracked through configurable stages.
+Each stage can have required fields, automatic notifications, approval workflows.
 Weighted pipeline gives managers real-time revenue forecasting.
+Bread and butter.

 Intelligent forecasting.
-AI-assisted predictions that go beyond simple weighted pipeline.
-Joule analyses deal patterns, activity levels, and historical win rates to flag at-risk deals and surface opportunities likely to close.
+Goes beyond simple weighted pipeline.
+Joule analyses deal patterns, activity levels, historical win rates to flag at-risk deals and surface opportunities likely to close.
+I reckon this is where most sales teams have their first “wait, it can do that?” moment.

 Territory and account management.
 Hierarchical territory assignment with automatic account routing.
-Supports geographic, industry, and named-account territory models.
-Account 360 provides a complete view of every interaction.
+Geographic, industry, and named-account territory models.
+Account 360 shows every interaction in one place.

 Activity management and Joule AI.
-Calls, emails, meetings, and tasks linked to accounts and opportunities.
-Joule recommends next actions, summarises account interactions, and drafts follow-up communications.
+Calls, emails, meetings, tasks linked to accounts and opportunities.
+Joule recommends next actions, summarises account interactions, drafts follow-up communications.
+The Activity Advisor is the most underestimated sub-solution in Sales Cloud V2.
+It doesn’t just track activities.
+It tells your reps what to do next based on deal patterns across the whole pipeline.
+That’s a different animal.

 Analytics and reporting.
-Embedded analytics dashboards for pipeline health, win rates, activity metrics, and forecast accuracy.
+Embedded dashboards for pipeline health, win rates, activity metrics, forecast accuracy.
 Configurable without custom development.
+Crisp and usable out of the box.

 What Sub-Solutions Does Service Cloud V2 Include?

-Only 48% of digital initiatives meet their targets (Gartner, 2024).
-Service quality is one of the most controllable factors in customer retention.
+48% of digital initiatives meet their targets (Gartner, 2024).
+Service quality is one of the most controllable factors in keeping customers.
+Get it right, everything else follows.

 Case management.
-The core module — create, categorise, route, escalate, and resolve cases.
-Supports custom case types, SLA timers, and automatic escalation rules.
-Cases can be created manually, via email, chat, or API.
+The core module.
+Create, categorise, route, escalate, resolve cases.
+Custom case types, SLA timers, automatic escalation rules.
+Cases come in through email, chat, API, or manual creation.

 Multi-channel communication.
-Unified inbox that combines email, phone, chat, and portal interactions into a single agent view.
+Unified inbox combining email, phone, chat, and portal interactions in a single agent view.
 Agents switch between channels without losing context.
+Sounds simple.
+Getting it right is harder than most vendors will admit.

 Knowledge base.
-Searchable article repository that serves both agents (internal knowledge) and customers (self-service portal).
-Articles can be linked to case categories for automatic suggestions.
+Searchable article repository for agents (internal knowledge) and customers (self-service portal).
+Articles link to case categories for automatic suggestions.
+Good knowledge base content deflects 20-30% of incoming cases.

 Customer self-service portal.
-Web-based portal where customers create tickets, check status, browse knowledge articles, and manage their own account details.
-Reduces case volume by deflecting common questions.
+Web-based portal where customers create tickets, check status, browse articles, manage account details.
+Reduces case volume by deflecting common questions before they ever become tickets.

 Intelligent routing.
-Assign cases based on agent skills, workload, customer tier, or case category.
-Ensures the right agent handles each case without manual assignment.
+Cases assigned based on agent skills, workload, customer tier, or case category.
+Right agent, every time, without manual assignment.
+Proper routing alone can transform a service team’s throughput.

 What Sub-Solutions Does Commerce Cloud Include?

 Composable Storefront.
-Angular-based decoupled frontend that replaces the legacy Accelerator approach.
-Enables modern web development practices — component-based architecture, lazy loading, and server-side rendering.
+Angular-based decoupled frontend replacing the legacy Accelerator.
+Modern web development: component-based architecture, lazy loading, server-side rendering.
+If you’re still on the Accelerator, it’s time to plan the move.
+Seriously.

 Product content management.
-Catalogue management for products, categories, variants, bundles, and configurable products.
-Supports multi-language, multi-currency, and customer-specific catalogues.
+Catalogue management for products, categories, variants, bundles, configurable products.
+Multi-language, multi-currency, customer-specific catalogues.

 Intelligent Selling Services (ISS).
-AI-powered recommendations, adaptive search, and personalised merchandising.
+AI-powered recommendations, adaptive search, personalised merchandising.
 Analyses browsing behaviour and purchase history to surface relevant products.
+Neat feature that pays for itself quickly in conversion rate improvements.

 Order management.
-Full order lifecycle — from cart to fulfilment to returns.
-Supports split orders, backorders, multiple fulfilment sources, and real-time inventory checks against ERP.
+Full lifecycle from cart to fulfilment to returns.
+Split orders, backorders, multiple fulfilment sources, real-time inventory checks against ERP.

 How Does the Extension Architecture Work?